Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Good Strategies for Reachability Require Infinite Memory

 We now construct a Maximizer strategy $\zstrat(\state)$ from any state $\state$ in $\game_{k+1}$.
 If $\state$ is not in any strict subgame then $\zstrat(\state)$ plays like $\zstrat'(\state)$ outside of the subgames.
 Whenever a subgame $\game_k^i$ is entered at some state $x$ then it plays like $\zstrat_k^i(x)$ until $\win^{k,i}$ is reached (which happens eventually almost surely by the definition of $\zstrat_k^i(x)$) and the play exits the subgame, and then it continues with the outer strategy $\zstrat'(\state)$.
 Similarly, if the start state $\state$ is in some subgame $\game_k^i$ then it first plays $\zstrat_k^i(\state)$ until $\win^{k,i}$ is reached (which happens eventually almost surely by the definition of $\zstrat_k^i(\state)$) and the play exits the subgame, and then it continues like the strategy $\zstrat'(c_{i,1})$ described above.
 Then $\zstrat(\state)$ wins almost surely, since the strategies $\zstrat'$ and $\zstrat_k^i$ win almost surely.

-Towards \cref{lem:BMI-no-SC-plus-F-2}, we show, by induction on $k$, a slightly stronger property.
+Towards \cref{lem:BMI-no-SC-plus-F-2}, we show, by induction on $k$, the following slightly stronger property.
 For each Maximizer strategy~$\zstrat$ in $\game_k$ with a step counter plus a private finite memory with $\le k$ modes, for every $\delta >0$ there exists a Minimizer strategy $\ostrat$ that upper-bounds Maximizer's attainment by $\delta$ regardless of Maximizer's initial memory mode and the starting time.
 Formally,

 For the base case $k=1$ we have $\game_1 = \game$ from \cref{def:inf-branch-no-Markov}.
 Since $k=1$, Maximizer has only one memory mode.
 Moreover, Minimizer's strategy from the proof of \cref{thm:inf-branch-no-Markov}(\ref{thm:inf-branch-no-Markov-2}) works regardless of the starting time $t$ (since it just chooses delays in the states $b_i$ to satisfy \eqref{eq:accu-1} and \eqref{eq:accu-2}).
 Thus we obtain \eqref{eq:stronger-induction-claim}.